Andy4495/MspTandV/README.md

 ### Internal Voltage Reference

 The internal 2.5 V reference on the G2 devices needs a Vcc of at least 2.9V for proper operation.
 To allow proper Vcc readings in a low-voltage (e.g. battery-operated) environment, the library takes a voltage reading from the lower voltage reference first.
 It only takes a reading from the higher voltage reference if Vcc is high enough for proper operation of the higher voltage reference.
-This applies to all devices that use the "Vcc/2" ADC input  channel.

 ## References